-Saskatoon is the largest city in the province of Saskatchewan in Canada and is one of the world’s leading food producing regions and a hub for agriculture related research:
+Saskatoon is the largest city in the province of Saskatchewan in Canada and is one of the world’s leading food-producing regions and a hub for agriculture related research:

-- Saskatchewan is the world’s top exporter of lentils, dried peas, mustard and flax.
+- Saskatchewan is the world’s top exporter of lentils, dried peas, mustard and flax

-- Saskatchewan supplies nearly a third of the world’s durum wheat.
+- Saskatchewan supplies nearly a third of the world’s durum wheat

-- Saskatchewan exports almost half of the world’s canola meal and one third of canola oil.
+- Saskatchewan exports almost half of the world’s canola meal and one third of canola oil

-Saskatoon is the birth place of Canola which is grown over more than 21 million acres in Canada and many parts of the world.
+Saskatoon is the birth place of Canola, which is grown over more than 21 million acres in Canada (and many parts of the world).

-The city’s youthful vitality and cultural richness are evident in every neighbourhood, thanks in part to the University of Saskatchewan, where leading-edge technology draws the best minds from around the world.
-A vibrant, sophisticated arts community is tangible at the assortment of events and festivals taking place throughout the year.
+The city of Saskatoon is favourably positioned, with the South Saskatchewan River winding through it.
+Seven bridges span its gentle flow, linking east to west.
+As an active city, residents and visitors alike flock to the Meewasin Valley trails, traversing 60 km of pathways in all seasons.
+The city’s youthful vitality and cultural richness are evident in every neighbourhood, thanks in part to the University of Saskatchewan, where cutting-edge technology draws the best minds from around the world.
+A vibrant and sophisticated arts community is tangible at the assortment of events and festivals taking place throughout the year.
 Boutique shopping, challenging golf courses, and fresh local cuisine round out Saskatoon’s appeal.